 Ronald James Padavona, 1942-2010

 Dio’s wife Wendy announced on November 25, 2009 that he had been diagnosed with stomach cancer and was being treated at the M.D.
 Anderson Cancer Center in Houston, Texas, but that he would be back on stage when recovered.
-Dio died at 7:45 a.m. on May 16, 2010 and was buried in Forest Lawn Memorial Park in Hollywood Hills, CA.
+Dio died at 7:45 a.m. on May 16, 2010.
+He now rest at Forest Lawn Memorial Park in Hollywood Hills, CA.